cds-snc/gcds-fonts/icons/README.txt

 ## Add CSS

 Copy the code inside the `gcds-icons.css` file into your CSS or include the `gcds-icons.css` file itself into your project.
+Replace `<path-to-file>` with the correct path to the icon font files in your project.
 <br/>
 <br/>